gradle/configuration-cache-report/README.md

 build with configuration caching.

-The output of `:configuration-cache-report` is completely produced by the `assembleReport` task into `build/report` which then gets published to Maven Central.
+The output of `:configuration-cache-report` is completely produced by the `assembleReport` task into `build/report` which then gets published to repo.grdev.net.
 It's consumed by `gradle/gradle`'s [`configuration-cache` module](https://github.com/gradle/gradle/tree/master/subprojects/configuration-cache).

 ## Architecture